Six of the best films to see in the cinema this weekend

 Directed by Bong Joon Ho.
 Starring Song Kang Ho, Lee Sun Kyun, Cho Yeo Jeong, Choi Woo Shik, Park So Dam.
 16 cert, gen release, 132 min

 A working-class family invade the home of wealthy snoots in a breakneck farce from the Korean master.
 There is anger here at the inequalities in society.
 Bong Joon Ho, who shares screenwriting duties with Han Jin Won, looks to be arguing for the imminence of an apocalypse.
 What really hooks you, however, is the gorgeous smoothness of the narrative machinery.
 We get jolts.
 We are not short of shocks.
 But, as in all the best farce, the surprises ultimately seem preordained.
-Nominated for six Oscars.
+Surprise Oscar wins for best film, director and original screenplay.
 Full review DC

 Directed by Robert Eggers.
 Starring Willem Dafoe, Robert Pattinson, Valeriia Karamän.
 16 cert, gen release, 109 min